 Concern over public awareness of the Act is long-standing.
-The National Commission reported in 1993 that its surveys "demonstrate both widespread ignorance about the Act in virtually every respondent group and a widely shared perception that some meritorious complaints are never filed."
-The Commission recommended what the technology of the time would allow, including circuit councils' putting their rules for filing judicial complaints in United States Code Annotated and district courts' referencing the council rules in their local rules.
-In 1994, the Judicial Conference endorsed those recommendations.
-The laso endorsed the Commission recommendation that councils consider other ways to educate the bar and the public about the Act.
-The last surveys to educate the bar and the public about the Act.
+The National Commission reported in 1993 that its surveys "demonstrate both widespread ignorance about the Act in virtually every respondent group and a widely shared perception that some meritorious complaints are never filed."56 The Commission recommended what the technology of the time would allow, including circuit councils' putting their rules for filing judicial complaints in United States Code Annotated and district courts' referencing the council rules in their local rules.
+In 1994, the Judicial Conference endorsed those recommendations.57 It also endorsed the Commission recommendation that councils consider other ways to educate the bar and the public about the Act.58

-The Internet has become an educational medium since the mid-1990s, and in 2002 the Conference urged each court to "include a prominent link on its website to the circuit's form for filing complaints . . . and its circuit's rules governing the complaint procedure."
-59
+The Internet has become an educational medium since the mid-1990s, and in 2002 the Conference urged each court to "include a prominent link on its website to the circuit's form for filing complaints . . . and its circuit's rules governing the complaint procedure."59